Rudy Fichtenbaum

 Rudy H. Fichtenbaum is an American economist.
 He is a professor emeritus at Wright State University, and in 2012, was elected the president of the American Association of University Professors.

+On February 19, 2026 he was removed by judicial order from his position as board chair of the Ohio State Teachers Retirement System for corruption.
+He was found to have violated his fiduciary duty by secretly communicating with outside financial start-ups in order to steer a contract award.